thomasabishop/eolas/zk/Operating_system_API.md

 This command makes the action write-only and creates the file because it does not yet exist.
 When the user opens a file in their File Explorer, the application translates their graphical actions into this API call.

+## Different OSs have different APIs

+Unix-like and Linux operating systems use variations on the **Portable Operating System Interface** (POSIX) standard.
+This defines the OS API and also the rules for the shell's behaviour and its included utilities.

+Variations on this include _Cocoa_, macOS's API and Android's _Android Platform_ API.

+Windows has its own API called _The Windows API_.
+The original version was 16-bit called _Win16_, then when it moved to 32-bits it became _Win32_.
+When it moved to an x86 [instruction_set_architecture](Instruction_set_architectures.md) it became _Win64_.
+Starting with Windows 10, it introduced the _Universal Windows Platform_ which aims to make app development consistent accross different devices that run Windows.